 - Cyclonic effect moves objects throughout bowl

-- 8-inch diameter bowl that can process about 4 pounds of stones or jewelry quickly and efficiently
+- 8-inch diameter bowl that can process about 4 pounds of rock

 - Extra bowl included